 Reading the Lines and Between the Lines

 Civica explicitly suggests on their website that current manufacturers are, through “market manipulation,” using their size and position to profit at the detriment of hospitals and patients for at least some products.
-At the very best, Civica suggests that their go-to-market strategy, primarily securing demand through long-term contracts, is superior to that of current manufacturers.
+At the very best, Civica suggests that their go-to-market strategy, which is primarily securing demand through long-term contracts, is superior to that of current manufacturers.

 At this time Civica is on track to launch at least 14 hospital-administered generic drugs as early as the second half of 2019.
-With over 750 hospital systems, the cash infusion is significant; and we could very quickly see this number begin to climb exponentially.
+With over 750 hospital systems, the cash infusion is significant and we could very quickly see this number begin to climb exponentially.

 Additionally, Civica “will [also] do the research & development required to bring that product to market” when “a partner does not exist for a generic medicine.”²

 Vertical Integration Within the Pharmaceutical Industry and Why This is Different